dan-wagner/DMHEE_THR/README.md

     - :x: Calculate EVPI (per patient and population).
     - :x: Calculate EVPPI (per patient and population).
     - :x: Plot EVPI and EVPPI as a function fo cost-effectiveness threshold.

+# Notes

+  * :information_source: Add Function to return Display Table for
+  Cost-Effectiveness Results.
+    - There is a considerable amount of code duplication.
+    - Requirements:
+      - Deterministic vs probabilistic output.
+      - Scenarios as row groups.